Rayont Technologies Pty Ltd ACN 643 823 581 (we, us, our, or Rayont) recognises and values the protection of your personal information.

 Correction of your personal information

 The accuracy of the personal information we have requested from you is important to us.
-Should you suspect, or become aware of, that your personal information we hold is inaccurate, out of date, incomplete or misleading, please contact our Privacy Officer at email@example.com, (02) 8302 6300 or Suite 2, Level 23, 1 Oxford Street, Darlinghurst, NSW 2010.
+Should you suspect, or become aware of, that your personal information we hold is inaccurate, out of date, incomplete or misleading, please contact our Privacy Officer at email@example.com, 1300 657 282 or Unit 3 26 Marine Parade, Southport QLD 4215.

-We will deal with all requests for correction of personal information as quickly as possible.
-Requests relating to a large amount of information, or information which is not currently in use, may require further time before a response can be given.
+We will deal with all requests for the correction of personal information as quickly as possible.
+Requests relating to a large amount of information, or information that is not currently in use, may require further time before a response can be given.